2024-2025 Edition

 AP credit does not count toward the number of courses required for the major or minor, i.e. the student still needs to complete the ten courses for the major or the five for the minor.

-Electives Requirement (four additional courses)
+Electives Requirement (five additional courses)

 All political science courses emphasize social scientific reasoning and theory application.
-In addition, political science majors chose four electives (normally at the 3000- or 4000-level).
+In addition, political science majors chose five electives (normally at the 3000- or 4000-level).
 These courses are designed to deepen and expand students’ knowledge base and encourage them to apply social scientific reasoning and theories to the analysis of a broad range of political issues and problems.

-What fulfills the Four-Course Electives requirement
+What fulfills the Five-Course Electives requirement

 1. All courses offered at Barnard or Columbia in political science listed in the Barnard Course Catalogue, including introductory lecture courses and colloquia, satisfy elective course requirements.
-Courses listed in Columbia catalogues which are not listed in the Barnard catalogue require approval by Barnard Department Chair, before counting toward the major or concentration (use the Course Approval Request Form).

 2. The Independent Study Option POLS BC3799 INDEPENDENT STUDY.
 Students who wish to do an independent study project (ISP) should first speak to a political science faculty member willing to sponsor it.
-Credit is given for an academic research paper written in conjunction with an internship, but no academic credit is given for an internship or job experience per sé.
+Credit is given for an academic research paper written in conjunction with an internship, but no academic credit is given for an internship or job experience.
 The student must then apply to the Committee on Programs and Academic Standing (CPAS), which must approve all Independent Study requests.
 Once the request is granted, the Registrar creates a section and assigns a call number, and the student is notified of the call number so she can enter the course on her program.
 (Each instructor has a separate section and call number.
 Each instructor is limited to sponsoring one independent study per semester.)
 Students will consult with the sponsoring instructor as to workload and points of credit for the independent study course.
 Independent study counts as a course for the purpose of the nine-course requirement, provided the project is approved for 3 or 4 points.
 A project taken for 1 or 2 points does not count as a course toward the major, the minor, or the concentration requirement.

-3. With pre-approval, first from the individual Major Advisor and then from the Department Representative, a student may substitute a course in another department for one of the four elective courses.
+3. With pre-approval, first from the individual Major Advisor and then from the Associate Department Chair, a student may substitute a course in another department for one of the four elective courses.
 This course cannot be an introductory course and it must have significant political science content (use the Course Approval Request Form).
 Approval after the fact will not be granted.

-4. Six of the nine courses for the major must be taken from courses listed in the political science section of the Barnard Course Catalogue.
+4. Six of the courses for the major must be taken from courses listed in the political science section of the Barnard Course Catalogue.
 Within the three-course limit of courses taken elsewhere, the following caps traditionally apply: three transfer courses; two Reid Hall courses; two study-abroad courses; one summer session course.
-On rare occasions the Department Representative may grant an exception (use the Course Approval Request Form).
+On rare occasions the Associate Department Chair may grant an exception (use the Course Approval Request Form).

 The Independent Study Option POLS BC3799 INDEPENDENT STUDY does not satisfy the course requirement if the project is for 1 or 2 points.